spiwokv/cloud4structbioinf/README.md

 gmx -h
 ```

 Logout by typing `exit`.
 Close your virtual machine by pressing power off button in your virtual machine icon (send power off signal).
+Sign out from Open Nebula.